 Part 2: Installation practices (this section provides a deemed to comply solution)

-Over six hours the course examines Part 1 and Part 2 in detail, the extensive changes made in the 2018 edition and how the legislation mandates the use of Australian Standards.
+This course examines Part 1 and Part 2 in detail, the extensive changes made in the 2018 edition and how the legislation mandates the use of Australian Standards.
 (The WH&S Legislation mandates that all designs must be safe for the whole of life of a product).

 The course concentrates on the concepts embodied in The Wiring Rules and how these are to be applied in practice.
 Included in the course are several exercises designed to demonstrate electrical safety principles.

 Upon completion, participants will have gained an understanding of the core electrical safety concepts contained in The Wiring Rules and associated standards.
 They will also be able to use a range of implementation methods to ensure electrical safety.